iframe-resizer/docs/src/content/docs/upgrade.md

 ### Added new <span class="option">offset</span> option

-Theis new option allow you to adjust the value returned by the iframe for the dimesion you are resizing, it can have either a positive or negative value.
+This new option allow you to adjust the value returned by the iframe for the dimension you are resizing, it can have either a positive or negative value.

 ## Other Improvements